ruben2020/codequery/doc/HOWTO-LINUX.md

 ## HOW TO USE CODEQUERY WITH PYTHON CODE?

+If you want to browse Python code, don't forget to install [pycscope](https://github.com/portante/pycscope).
+Information on how to install this tool is available on its github page.

 1. Change directory to the base folder of your source code like this:
 ```bash
 cd ~/projects/myproject/src